 - Respond to emergencies

-- Extinguish fires using water hoses, fire extinguishers and water pumps
+- Fight fires using water hoses, fire extinguishers and water pumps

-- Keep station and equipment in good work condition
+- Keep the fire station and fire equipment in good condition

 - Update records on service calls, equipment inspection or repair